wahib-git/wahib-git/README.md

 🚀 **About Me**
 <h4>
-💡I'm a second-year Digital Sciences Engineering student passionate about development and highly enthusiastic about AI technologies.
+💡I'm a final-year Digital Sciences Engineering student passionate about development and highly enthusiastic about AI technologies.

   🌟 As a Backend Developer, whether it’s programming, prototyping, or innovating, I enjoy the process of turning ideas into reality.